 The configuration of the reanalysis is summarized in Table 1.
-The model resolution was set to TL159 (about $1.1^{\circ} \times 1.1^{\circ}$ ; $320 \times 160$ grid points) with 48 vertical layers from the ground to 0.4 hPa using the hybrid sigma pressure coordinate system.
-At the three lowest levels, the vertical resolution (layer thickness) was about 100, 200, and 300 m.
-The time step of the aerosol model was 900 seconds, and we used hourly model output data for the evaluation.
-The AGCM has the same spatial
+The model resolution was set to TL159 (about 1.1° × 1.1°; 320 × 160 grid points) with 48 vertical layers from the ground to 0.4 hPa using the hybrid sigma pressure coordinate system.
+At the three lowest levels, the vertical resolution was about 100, 300, and 600 m.
+The time step of the aerosol model was 900 s, and we used hourly model output data for the evaluation.
+In this study, the operational global analysis provided by JMA (GANAL/JMA; JMA, 2002) at 6-hour intervals was used for nudging the AGCM.
+We used anthropogenic and biomass burning emissions of sulfur dioxide, BC, and OC from the MACCity (MACC/CityZEN EU projects) emission inventory